LiaScript/LiaScript/README.md

 ## Version-Changes

+**0.10.3** (23/03/2022)

+- chore: Update npm packages
+- fix: Modal images work in editor again

 **0.10.2** (08/03/2022)

-- improve: Summary with automated quantity or category detection
+- improve: Survey with automated quantity or category detection
 - improve: TTS now adds lang ("en") to text output.
 This is especially useful when other services than responsiveVoice are used.
 - fix: Google-translate and others use `https://` instead of `//` only.